eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 * [Facebook](https://torrentfreak.com/facebook-uses-bittorrent-and-they-love-it-100625/) use it to distribute updates within their huge data centers
 * [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3Torrent.html) implement it for downloading of static files
-* Traditional downloads still used for larger files such as [Linux distrubutions](http://www.ubuntu.com/download/alternative-downloads)
+* Traditional downloads still used for larger files such as [Linux distributions](http://www.ubuntu.com/download/alternative-downloads)

 BitTorrent is a peer-to-peer protocol, where _peers_ join a _swarm_ of other peers to exchange pieces of data between each other.
 Each peer is connected to multiple peers at the same time, and thus downloading or uploading to multiple peers at the same time.
-This is great in terms of limiting bandwidth compared to when a file is downloaded from a central server it is also great for keeping a file available as it does not rely on a single source.
+This is great in terms of limiting bandwidth compared to when a file is downloaded from a central server.
+It is also great for keeping a file available as it does not rely on a single source being online.

-The BitTorrent protocol and `.torrent` regulates how many pieces there is for a given file, how these should be exchanged between peers, as well as how the data integrity of these pieces can be confirmed by clients.
+There is a `.torrent` file that regulates how many pieces there is for a given file(s), how these should be exchanged between peers, as well as how the data integrity of these pieces can be confirmed by clients.

 While going through the implementation it might be good to have read, or to have another tab open with the [Unofficial BitTorrent Specification](https://wiki.theory.org/BitTorrentSpecification).
 This is without a doubt the best source of information on the BitTorrent protocol.
 The official specification is vague and lacks certain details so the unofficial is the one you want to study.

 ### Parsing a .torrent file

 The first thing a client needs to do is to find out what it is supposed to download and from where.
 This information is what is stored in the `.torrent` file, a.k.a. the _meta-info_.
 There is a number of properties stored in the _meta-info_ that we need in order to successfully implement a client.

 Things like:

 * The name of the file to download
 * The size of the file to download